aws-samples/aws-serverless-fullstack-swift-apple-carplay-example/README.md

 ```
 **Build and deploy the SAM project**

 The *sam build* command compiles your Swift Lambda functions and prepares your prject for deployment.
+SAM uses Docker on your local machine to compile the Lambda Functions.

 Switch to the **sam** folder and build the project.